pramuk92/BehavioralMovementAnalysis/README.md

-Behavioral Data Analysis: Group Comparisons and Time Series Visualization This repository contains a Jupyter notebook for analyzing behavioural recording data, specifically aimed at grouping and visualizing movement data over time.
+Behavioral Data Analysis: Group Comparisons and Time Series Visualization This repository contains a Google Colab notebook for analyzing behavioural recording data, specifically aimed at grouping and visualizing movement data over time.
 The script:

 Reads and cleans behavioural recording data from an Excel file.
 Segments data into customizable groups and time intervals.